SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 :newTerm:`Properties` associate values with a particular class, structure, or enumeration.
 Stored properties store constant and variable values as part of an instance, whereas computed properties calculate (rather than store) a value.
+Computed properties are provided by classes, structures, and enumerations.
+Stored properties are provided only by classes and structures.

 Stored and computed properties are usually associated with instances of a particular type.
 However, properties can also be associated with the type itself.